jglanz/AMD_OC_Ryzen/README.md

 The EFI folder in this repository should be placed on the EFI partition of your boot drive (see Usage and Structure information below).

-As of pre-release v057, OC has its own graphics menu system, named _BootLiquor.efi_; now changed to _OpenCanopy.efi_ as of 3/15/20.
-It is turned on by default in this repository.
-In __config.plist__ file see Misc/Boot/PickerMode = _External_.
-Change _External_ to _Builtin_ to disable the graphics menu system, returning to the built in text menu system.
+As of pre-release v057 (as of 3/14/20), OC has its own graphics menu system, named _OpenCanopy.efi_.
+See Section A5 (Driver section) for details.

 And while this repository is specific for the __ASRock X570 Creator__ motherboard, much will be found in common with other __X570__ motherboards.
 Therefore, the contained EFI could easily serve as a starting point for those builds.
 Some areas where there will likely be differences: the Aquantia 10G SSDT, the USBPort kexts, and the SSDT-TB3 file.
 Disable those 3in the __config.plist__ file (ACPI section) before trying out.
 Later, change or remove them as you test your system.